-Subacute sclerosing panencephalitis results from a long-term brain infection with the measles Measles Measles is a highly contagious viral infection that causes various cold-like symptoms and a characteristic rash.
+Subacute sclerosing panencephalitis (SSPE) is thought to be a long-term measles virus infection Measles Measles is a highly contagious viral infection that causes various cold-like symptoms and a characteristic rash.
 Measles is caused by a virus.
-Symptoms include fever, runny nose, hacking cough... read more virus.
+Symptoms include fever, runny nose, hacking cough... read more .
 The virus sometimes enters the brain during a measles infection.
 Measles virus may cause immediate symptoms of brain infection (encephalitis Encephalitis Encephalitis is inflammation of the brain that occurs when a virus directly infects the brain or when a virus, vaccine, or something else triggers inflammation.
 The spinal cord may also be involved... read more ), or the virus may remain in the brain for a long time without causing problems.

-Subacute sclerosing panencephalitis occurs because the measles virus reactivates.
+SSPE occurs because the measles virus reactivates.
 In the past in the United States, for reasons that are not known, the disorder occurred in about 7 to 300 people per million people who had measles infection and in about 1 person per million people who received the measles vaccine.
-However, doctors think the people who developed subacute sclerosing panencephalitis after vaccination likely had a mild, undiagnosed case of measles before they were vaccinated and that the vaccine did not cause the subacute sclerosing panencephalitis.
+However, doctors think the people who developed SSPE after vaccination likely had a mild, undiagnosed case of measles before they were vaccinated and that measles infection, and not the vaccine, caused the SSPE.

-Subacute sclerosing panencephalitis is rare in the United States and Western Europe because of widespread measles vaccination.
-However, analyses of more recent measles outbreaks suggest that the incidence of subacute sclerosing panencephalitis may be higher than previously thought.
+SSPE is very rare in the United States and Western Europe because of widespread measles vaccination Measles, Mumps, and Rubella Vaccine The measles, mumps, and rubella (MMR) vaccine is a combination vaccine that helps protect against these three serious viral infections.
+The vaccine contains live but weakened measles, mumps... read more .
+However, analyses of more recent measles outbreaks suggest that the incidence of SSPE may be higher than previously thought.

 Males are affected more often than females.
-The risk of developing subacute sclerosing panencephalitis is highest in people who contract measles before they are 2 years of age.
-Subacute sclerosing panencephalitis usually begins in children or young adults, usually before age 20.
+The risk of developing SSPE is highest in people who contract measles before they are 2 years of age.
+SSPE usually begins in children or young adults, usually before age 20.